-Highly talented team
+Highly talented and experienced team

-Team member Background / experience Discussion of role Lois Ouellette, CPA, CA 35 years of experience serving Public Sector Lois will lead our audit for The Town of Oakville and clients be responsible for the quality and timeliness of Lead Audit Engagement everything we do.
-Partner PSAB resource within KPMG for the province of louellette@kpmg.ca Ontario and is a member of the Global Public She will often be onsite with the team and will Sector Accounting Standards Team. always be available and accessible to you.
-905-687-3276 Authored the PSAB Financial Reporting course for the Institute of Chartered Accountants of Ontario ("ICAO", now CPAO).
+Team member Background / experience Discussion of role Lois will lead our audit for The Town of Oakville and be Lois Ouellette, CPA, CA 37 years of experience serving Public Sector clients responsible for the quality and timeliness of everything Lead Audit Engagement Partner we do.
+PSAB resource within KPMG for the province louellette@kpmg.ca of Ontario and is a member of the Global She will often be onsite with the team and will always 905-687-3276 Public Sector Accounting Standards Team. be available and accessible to you.
+Authored the PSAB Financial Reporting course for the Institute of Chartered Accountants of Ontario ("ICAO", now CPAO).
 Instructor for the Institutes of Chartered Accountants of Manitoba, Ontario and Saskatchewan of the PSAB Financial Reporting course Teaches the Chartered Professional Accountants of Ontario PSAB 101 course.
-Heather Willems, CPA, CA Regularly works with PSAB Standards Heather will work very closely with Lois on all aspects of our audit for the Town.
-Audit Manager Responsible for the audit of 3 municipal clients and one First Nation She will be on site and directly oversee and manage hwillems@kpmg.ca our audit field team and work closely your 905-687-3283 Over 10 years of experience providing financial management team. statement audit services to a variety of clients, focusing on public sector and not-for-profits Former Deputy Treasurer for the Town of Fort Erie
+Paul Ciapanna, CPA, CA Paul will work very closely with Lois on all aspects of 9 years of public account experience serving several clients reporting in the public sector. our audit for the Town.
+Audit Senior Manager Municipal audit experience with the Town of He will be on site and directly oversee and manage ppciapanna@kpmg.ca Oakville, City of Hamilton, Region of Niagara our audit field team and work closely your 905-523-2228 and Town of Milton. management team.
+Previously interim acting treasurer of the Township of Wainfleet.